 Initiatives in this program include educating health service providers across the state and creating a New Jersey Advisory Board that guides the initiative across the northeastern state.
-Since its inception, the injection safety team has provided information, materials, and presentations to over 10,000 health professionals and students in 130 locations across New Jersey.

 One of the more important programs created by the team is the Safe Injection Ambassador Program.
 The program began in 2011, and it was first implemented in 2012, training licensed health care professionals like nurses and infection preventionists in injection practices and substance abuse information.
 By 2016, the program had trained over 75 ambassadors.

 Syringe reuse, drug diversion and tampering, and misuse of medication vials have resulted in over 150,000 people who sought testing for bloodborne pathogens and caused dozens of outbreaks.
 While some of these are mistakes in a medical setting, most of them (including in New Jersey) involve people who use injection drugs like heroin, fentanyl, and other substances.

 New Jersey Debates Safe Injection Sites

 New Jersey’s lawmakers are considering a proposal in 2019 that would allow DOH to open four safe injection sites.
 These sites would allow people who use injection drugs to consume substances in a clean, safe setting without fear of being arrested for drug abuse or paraphernalia.

 While there is extensive criticism among lawmakers and law enforcement officers for this type of program, safe injection sites have been found to reduce chronic illness from bloodborne pathogens like HIV and hepatitis.